qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ## Ownership

-Rust doesn't have a garbage colletor.
+Rust doesn't have a garbage collector.
 Like C and C++, rust forces the developer to manage their own memory.
 Unlike those languages, though, Rust won't let your code compile if you've mismanaged your memory.
 This is all handled through Rust's concept of ownership.

 The best part is, you've definitely seen ownership before -- scopes in all languages own the variables that are defined within them.
 If you drop the scope, you drop the variable.
 See the go example below.